 We will ensure ongoing compliance with the Sea Cargo Charter for new chartering activities through contractual means by using the Sea Cargo Charter Clause in charter parties.
-We will work together with relevant business partners to meet this requirement.
+We will work together with shipowners, disponent owners, and business partners to meet this requirement.

-Signatories agree to work with all relevant players (charterers, owners, disponent owners and other business partners in the charter party chain) to collect and process the information necessary to emissions intensity and assess climate alignment.
+Signatories agree to work with owners, disponent owners and business partners to collect and process the information necessary to emissions intensity and assess climate alignment.